 The Italian FIROS 122mm MLRS

-The system is a 122mm MLRS and comes into versions.
+The Italian FIROS 122mm MLRS system is a 122mm Multiple Launch Rocket System and comes in 2 versions.
 It was developed by Italian Firm BPD Difesa e Spazio SpA (now Simmel Difesa SpA) in the late 1970’s.

 The FIROS 25

 Development of this version was completed in 1981 and was exported to the United Arab Emirates and two further nations.